Is your Free T4 really in the Normal Range? Optimal vs Normal levels & More

 Why you need the Complete Thyroid Panel

-Because testing for thyroid hormone levels isn't always intuitive, it's very important that each time you check your thyroid levels you order a complete panel.
+Because testing for thyroid hormone levels isn't always intuitive, it's very important that each time you check your thyroid levels you obtain a complete panel.

-While not all lab tests may be necessary EACH and every time you get blood work, it's still a good idea to get these tests at baseline.
+While not all lab tests may be necessary EACH and every time you get blood work, it's still a good idea to get all of these tests to create baseline values that you can compare further testing to.

-Let's go back to the initial example we used in the beginning of this post.
+Let's go back to the initial example we used at the beginning of this post:

-But she is actually quite hypothyroid.
-I know this because I treated her!
+But she is actually quite hypothyroid and I know this because I treated her!

 Once you see and understand her Reverse T3 level you begin to understand her thyroid physiology.

-The only reason her Free T3 levels even look moderately normal is because her Reverse T3 levels are inappropriately blocking any Free T3 that she has.
+The only reason her Free T3 levels even look moderately normal is that her Reverse T3 levels are inappropriately blocking any Free T3 that she has.

-Remember that Reverse T3 and Free T3 both compete for cellular binding.
+Remember that Reverse T3 and Free T3 both compete for cellular binding (14).

 If you take into account her high Reverse T3 level, her Free T3 level suddenly starts to make more sense.